 To become a delivery driver with Uber Eats, start by visiting the platform’s website and signing up for a driver account.

 When signing up for an account, some of the information you will need to provide include:

 - Full name

 - Phone number

-- What type of vehicle you will be using to deliver
+- Type of vehicle you will be using for deliveries

 Step 2: Background Check

 After signing up, you will need to go through a background check by Uber Eats.
-You will need to provide photo identification and the required documentation.
+You will need to provide photo identification and any required documents.

 Step 3: Go Online to Accept Orders